Eagle Innovation App Competition (APPCOM) Rules and Guidelines (version 1.7 2018)

-Eagle Innovation Business Model Competition (BIZCOM) is a competition designed to solicit innovative business ideas from the greater USI community and connect those ideas to teams, mentors, and resources to develop APP ideas with the potential to effect job creation in Southwest Indiana.
+Eagle Innovation APP Competition (APPCOM) is an application idea Competition, designed to solicit the best APP ideas from the greater USI community and connect those ideas to teams, mentors, and resources to develop APP ideas with the potential to effect job creation in Southwest Indiana.

-BIZCOM will provide up to ten (10 subject to change) semifinalist teams $250 and supplies to prepare for an expo-style market selection of finalists.
-Up to five (5 subject to change) finalists will be selected based on simulated capital raised during a mock investment exercise engaging the region’s entrepreneurial community.
-Finalists will continue to develop their business model, supported by workshops and mentors, for presentation in the Finals.
-Three (3) finalists will be selected by expert judges (e.g. VC, technical, industry) as winners of cash and possibly other prizes.
-For the 2017 BIZCOM, USI will contribute $20K toward prize money ($12K for 1st place, $6K for 2nd, and $3K for 3rd), with additional cash and other prizes as donated by sponsors to BIZCOM toward advancing business model development.
+APPCOM teams will prepare for an expo-style market selection of finalists.
+Up to five (5) finalists will be selected based on simulated capital raised during a mock investment exercise engaging the region’s entrepreneurial community.
+Finalists will continue to develop their app ideas, supported by workshops and mentors, for presentation in the Finals.
+Two (2) finalists will be selected by expert judges (e.g. VC, technical, industry) as winners of cash and/or other prizes.
+For the 2018 APPCOM, USI will contribute $20,000 toward prize money ($12,500 for 1st place and $7,500 for 2nd), with the possibility of additional cash and other prizes donated by sponsors to APPCOM toward advancing APP development and commercialization.

-The Competition will be administered in three (3) phases: Submission, Customer Development, and Business Model Development.
+The Competition will be administered in three (3) phases: Submission, Pitch Development, and App Development.

-Up to one (1) month period when participants will submit their ideas through the BIZCOM web-based application.
+Up to one (1) month period when participants will submit their APP ideas through the APPCOM website.
 Orientation and team building events will be included during the submission period.
-Attendance of one BIZCOM orientation meeting is required.

-Up to one (1) month period during which workshops and mentoring will be provided to guide team preparation for the semifinals.
-Each team will represent their business at a table with trifold display explaining the customer/user experience of their APP.
+Up to one (1) month period during which workshops will be provided to guide team preparation for the semifinals.
+Each team will represent their idea at a table with multimedia display explaining the user experience of their APP.
 Wire diagrams and/or pretotype versions (e.g. using Marvelapp) can be created to augment storyboards.
-APP teams will prepare short pitches (1 minute elevator pitches, subject to change) to inform and attract attendees to their table.
+APP teams will prepare short pitches (1 minutes, subject to change) to inform and attract attendees to their booth.

-The up to ten (10 subject to change) teams (semifinalists) will present their business ideas in an expo marketplace format.
+Semifinalists will present their APP ideas in an expo marketplace format.
 General public attendees will represent investors.
-Attendees will be provided play money to invest; experts/sponsors relevant to the business ideas may be provided higher denominations toward preventing good ideas from being missed.
-Children and friends and family of participants will be identified by BIZCOM participants and they will be provided small denominations for investment.
-BIZCOM teams will pitch their ideas and invite the audience to their table.
-Attendees will be encouraged to do their due diligence and “invest” in the business of their choosing.
-Up to five (5 subject to change) finalists will be chosen based on “investment” totals.
+Attendees will be provided play money to invest; experts/sponsors relevant to the APP ideas may be provided higher denominations toward preventing good ideas from being missed.
+APP teams will pitch their ideas and invite the audience to their booth.
+Attendees will be encouraged to do their due diligence and “invest” in the APP(s) of their choosing.
+Up to five (5) finalists will be chosen based on “investment” totals.

-Up to two (2) month period during which finalists will develop a proof of concept or minimum viable product to present to judges as part of their pitch (5 minutes, with up to 10 minutes of Q&A) demonstrating innovativeness and commercial and technical viability.
-Workshops will be held to support business model development and final pitch preparation.
+Up to three (3) week period during which finalists will develop a proof of concept or minimum viable product to present to judges as part of their pitch (5 minutes, with up to 10 minutes of Q&A) demonstrating innovativeness and commercial and technical viability.
+Workshops will be held to support APP development and final pitch preparation.

-Finalists will present their business model to an expert panel representing technical and industry expertise, as well as venture capital.
-Three (3) finalists will be selected by judges as winners of cash and possibly other prizes.
-For the 2017 BIZCOM, USI will contribute $20K toward prize money ($12K for 1st place, $6K for 2nd, and $3K for 3nd), with the potential of additional cash and other prizes donated by sponsors and awarded by BIZCOM.
+Finalists will present their APP ideas to an expert panel representing technical and industry expertise, as well as venture capital.
+Two (2) finalists will be selected by judges as winners of cash and other prizes.
+For the 2018 APPCOM, USI will contribute $20,000 toward prize money ($12,500 for 1st place and $7,500 for 2nd), with the potential of additional cash and other prizes donated by sponsors and awarded by APPCOM.

-All BIZCOM competitors must include on their team a significant contributor (no less than one) with a USI email address who is a current student at USI.
-During the submission stage of the Competition, individual participants or teams of participants must submit their application ideas via the BIZCOM website (www.usi.edu/BIZCOM) to have their idea considered.
+All APPCOM competitors must include on their team a significant contributor (no less than one) with a USI email address who is a current student at USI.
+During the submission stage of the Competition, individual participants or teams of participants must submit their application ideas via the APPCOM website (http://www.usi.edu/outreach/technology-commercialization/appcom/) to have their idea considered.

 Submissions will not be considered if they are incomplete, late, or cannot be viewed due to technical error or if the idea is not an original idea of the submitting participant or team of participants.
 By submitting their idea, participants acknowledge and hereby agree that they will fully comply with these program guidelines including all participation requirements and all applicable USI policies and regulations.
 Failure by a participant to adhere to any of the aforementioned conditions will result in withdrawal of such participant’s (or their team’s) idea from the Competition.
 USI reserves the right to withdraw submissions from the Competition at its sole discretion.

-The 2017 Competition will open for submissions starting on 2/13/2017 and will accept entries until midnight on 3/5/2017 at which time the submission stage of the Competition will close.
+The 2018 Competition will open for submissions starting on 1/10/2018 and will accept entries until midnight on 2/24/2018 at which time the submission stage of the Competition will close.
 Eligible submissions received during the submission period will be reviewed and evaluated by a panel of judges.
-Up to ten (10 subject to change) participants will be notified and invited to make a presentation during the live BIZCOM Event on 4/1/2017.
-Up to five (5 subject to change) finalists will be selected to pitch to an Expert panel on 4/22/2017.
-1st, 2nd , and 3rd place will be selected.
+Selected participants will be notified and invited to make a formal presentation during the live APPCOM Event on 3/24/2018.
+Up to five (5) finalists will be selected to pitch to an Expert panel on 4/14/2018.
+1st and 2nd place will be selected.

-All official BIZCOM communications will be delivered through the USI email address provided on the submission form.
-The BIZCOM team can be contacted through the “Contact Us” tab on the BIZCOM website.
+All official APPCOM communications will be delivered through the USI email address provided on the submission form.
+The APPCOM team can be contacted through the “Contact Us” tab on the APPCOM website.

-Submissions will be evaluated and scored on the merits of the APP idea, its potential for commercialization, and its marketability (or social impact in the case of non-commercial participants).
-Product/technology does not need to have been developed in order to be considered.
+Submissions will be evaluated and scored on the conceptual merits of the APP idea, its potential for commercialization, and its marketability (or social impact in the case of non-commercial participants).
+APP ideas do not need to have been developed into software in order to be considered.
 Supporting documents may be included to help illustrate and/or clarify an idea (i.e. drawings, wireframes, videos or documents) and may be provided along with the application.
 Submissions with supporting documents will not necessarily have an advantage over the submissions without such materials, but documentation may help the judges understand the idea.

 Any USI-owned IP, i.e. acquired by USI or created with “Substantial Use of University Resources”, will be treated in accordance with USI’s policies governing Intellectual Property including USI Patent Policy (https://www.usi.edu/ospra/research-policies).
-Notwithstanding the foregoing, with respect to any idea that does not contain USI-owned IP, according to the USI Intellectual Property Policy, the participant will be free to pursue the development of their business idea with no further obligation to BIZCOM or USI, including no shared interest or equity.
+Notwithstanding the foregoing, with respect to any APP idea that does not contain USI-owned IP, according to the USI Intellectual Property Policy, the participant will be free to pursue the development of their APP idea with no further obligation to APPCOM or USI, including no shared interest or equity.

 20% of the prize money won by a team will be distributed to the individual USI student team members of the winning teams in equal proportion.

-The remaining 80% of the prize money will be distributed to the company or entity that is moving the business development forward (if neither is established, the USI student on the application will receive the funds on behalf of the team).
-The funds will be disbursed in two increments of 40% and 40% of the total prize money, based on milestones achieved that are outlined in the development plan.
-The payment and milestones schedule will be affirmed by a committee comprised of the USI Technology Commercialization Manager, faculty members in the entrepreneurship program, and additional entrepreneurship advisers as may be included on the committee at the discretion of the Technology Commercialization Manager.
+The remaining 80% of the prize money will be distributed to the company or entity that is moving the APP development forward (if neither is established, the USI student on the application will receive the funds on behalf of the team).
+The funds will be disbursed in two equal increments of 40% of the total prize money, based on milestones achieved that are outlined in the development plan.
+The payment and milestones schedule will be affirmed by a committee comprised of USI Technology Commercialization, faculty members in the entrepreneurship program, and additional entrepreneurship advisors may be included on the committee at the discretion of USI Technology Commercialization.

-All agreed upon team milestones must be achieved and written notification to the Technology Commercialization Manager made by December 1st of the calendar year.
-For the 2017 competition, all milestones must be completed and written notice of made by December 1, 2017.
+All agreed upon team milestones must be achieved and written notification to Technology Commercialization made by December 31st of the calendar year.

 If established milestones are not achieved by the appropriate deadline, then any related payments will be forfeited and the winnings that are not paid will remain with the Eagle Innovation Accelerator for future competitions.